jaredharley/GaragePi/README.md

  - [Magnetic switch](http://amzn.com/B0009SUF08) for detecting door position
  - [2 channel relay](http://amzn.com/B0057OC6D8) for triggering door open/close
  - [DHT11 temperature sensor](https://www.adafruit.com/products/386)
+ - Red and green LED

 ## Steps taken so far
- - Purchased supplies
  - Installed [WebIOPi 0.7.1][2]
  - WebIOPi installed [Weaved][3] (not sure if this will be needed or not)
  - [Disabled power management][4] on the wifi adapter
  - Connected sensors, relay, and LED lights on breadboard
  - Downloaded and installed [Adafruit_Python_DHT][6] to read the DHT11 sensor
- - Installed [WebPy][5] for the future web server.
+ - Installed Django for web development

 ## Disabling power management
  - Create a `8192cu.conf` file in `/etc/modprobe.d/`